 BFA in Dance with emphasis in Performance and Choreography

 This degree is designed for exceptionally talented students interested in pursuing careers as dancers and choreographers.
 A heavy emphasis is placed on technique and composition courses, although a broad spectrum of theory courses is also required.
-Students must have and maintain a 2.5 GPA, and audition at the end of their sophomore year for admittance into the program.
-Transfer students may also be considered.
+Students must have and maintain a 2.5 GPA, and audition for admittance into the program.
 Students are expected to perform each semester and showcase their own choreography regularly.

 BFA in Dance with emphasis in Pedagogy (single field)

 This degree is designed for students seeking secondary certification in Dance.
 These students typically become dance instructors in the public schools and/or private schools/studios.
 Students will focus on teaching methods/philosophies and receive "hands on" experience with teaching.
 Students are required to take Curriculum courses and be a Student Teacher in a public school during their senior year.
-No audition is required for this program, although a high level of technique is expected.
+Students must audition for admittance into the program.
 Students must have and maintain a 2.75 GPA.

 BFA in Dance with an emphasis in Pedagody (dual field)